 This was a good episode because it helped Aichi learn a bit more about truly improving in anything you’re passionate about, it gave Misaki some time to shine, it allowed the audience to learn more about the game, and we got to see a pretty great battle, even though, surprisingly, not much of it took place in the imaginary world.
 I did enjoy the chibi nun with the minigun though.
 That was funny.

 Next episode, a cocky gradeschooler named Kamui is blowing away all of the middleschoolers at Vanguard.
 Does Aichi have a shot at breaking his winning streak?

 Plot: Miguel and Tulio are two con men who swindle a guy on the street out of his map to the legendary El Dorado: the city of gold.
 However, they end up getting trapped on a ship before they can head off on their adventure.

-While escaping the ship on a lifeboat, they, as well as the horse Altivo, end up lost at sea and get lifeboat-wrecked on a random island that just happens to be the place to start looking for El Dorado.
+While escaping the ship on a lifeboat, they, as well as the horse, Altivo, end up lost at sea.
+They get lifeboat-wrecked on a random island that just happens to be the place to start looking for El Dorado.
 They find the city, but are mistaken for gods by the natives.
 Being good con men, they intend to keep up the lie just long enough to get a whole bunch of gold and run back to Spain with the help of Chel, a local who wants to go back to Spain with them.
 Their lie is not easy to keep up, and with an evil high priest wishing to constantly give a blood tribute, they have to get out of El Dorado as soon as possible.